fraferla/fraferla.github.io/_pages/about.md

 ### Hi everyone!

-I am a PhD candidate in economics at Unviersity of Milan - Bicocca and postdoctoral researcher at Sapienza - University of Rome
+I am a PhD candidate in economics at Unviersity of Milan - Bicocca and a postdoctoral researcher at Sapienza - University of Rome

 My research interests include **macroeconomics**, **monetary policies**, **heterogeneous agents models**, **financial frictions** and **inequalities**.